uricchio/sfs_coder/doc/_build/html/_sources/rstfiles/execute.txt

 And that's it!
 Of course, there are many more options that can be altered to modify the parameters of the simulation, such as the ancestral population size.
-Please see the "scripts" directory in the top level of sfs_coder for more complicated examples.
+Please see the "scripts" directory in the top level of sfs_coder for more examples.
 Below, we include a slight modification of the above script that demonstrates some basic functionality that may be useful to users, as well as a few other examples.